 You don’t understand the words.
 That’s not the point.
 The chanting is not a message.
 It is a frequency.
 You sit in it the way you sit in weather.
 After ten minutes, the cold in your knees stopped registering.
 After twenty, I wasn’t thinking about anything at all.
 Not in a meditative way, not through effort.
 The sound simply filled the space where thought normally is.

-After morning prayers, we walked to Okunoin.
+After our breakfast, we walked to Okunoin.

 The path begins at Ichinohashi bridge and runs for two kilometres through the largest cemetery in Japan.
 Over 200,000 graves line the route, some of them a thousand years old, all of them set among Japanese cedars so tall the canopy closes above the path and filters the light to a grey-green haze.
 Moss covers everything.
 The stone markers, the lanterns, the steps, the carved Buddha figures wearing hand-knitted red caps and bibs placed there by the living.